 EDITOR’S NOTE: When it comes to food, locals always know best.
-Our friend Agnes from Travel on the Reg gives us the 411 on what and where to eat in her hometown of San Diego.
+Traveleater Agnes from Travel on the Reg gives us the 411 on what and where to eat in her hometown of San Diego.

 Yes, the fish tacos are still delicious, but San Diego has arrived as a foodie destination with diverse offerings for foodie locals and visitors alike.
 Take a look at eight dishes you need to try while visiting and eating in San Diego, America’s finest city.